For holders of diplomatic and official passports:

 ENTERING AND LEAVING THE COUNTRY

-The import of pets is subject to mandatory compliance with international standards.
+The import of pets is subject to mandatory compliance with the international norms.

 SOCIAL SECURITY AGREEMENT